arnabBan/Stroke-Predection-Major/README.md

 ## Overview
 This is a simple stroke prediction project using python.
+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.
-I have done exploratory data analysis using pandas profiling and for visualizing I have used lux, seaborn etc. I have used different machine learning models for finding higher accuracy to predict on stroke.

 ## Motivation
 What could be a perfect way to utilize unfortunate lockdown period?
 Like most of you, I spent my time in cooking, Netflix, youtube, coding and reading story book.
 I was facing problem to get a job in that situation.
 That time I have joined in data analytics course for learning more and getting relief from this situation.
 In this training I had to do a major project.
 That's why I have chosen this project to know more about stroke and predicted on it.